-The Department of Development Services (DDS) supports people with intellectual and developmental disabilities, including autism, with housing, case management, and other supports.
+The Department of Development Services (DDS) provides support to eligible people with intellectual and developmental disabilities, including autism.

 - Learn more about DDS supports (opens in a new window)